ivmai/bdwgc/README.md

   1. Information provided by the VM system.
 This may be provided in one of several forms.
 Under Solaris 2.X (and potentially under other similar systems) information on dirty pages can be read from the /proc file system.
-  Under other systems (currently SunOS4.X) it is possible to write-protect the heap, and catch the resulting faults.
+  Under other systems (e.g. SunOS4.X) it is possible to write-protect the heap, and catch the resulting faults.
 On these systems we require that system calls writing to the heap (other than read) be handled specially by client code.
 See `os_dep.c` for details.